luni/compress-tool/README.md

 Every repeated digest is printed alongside the manifest file that referenced it and the original path inside the archive, helping you prune redundant backups or cross-check data integrity.

+Add `--skip-intra-manifest` to ignore duplicates that only occur within the same manifest (useful when archives contain repeated files internally but you only care about overlaps between archives).

+Add `--identical-archives` when you only care about archives that contain the exact same set of files/hashes (i.e., perfect duplicates).
+In that mode the script groups manifests with identical contents and prints each group so you can remove redundant archives quickly.

 ## Decompression